RafaelOliveiraTinoco/neovim-config/README.txt

 Load this config:
     After downloading NvChad
-    Paste the files of this repository in ~/.config/nvim/lua/custom/
+    Paste the files of this repository in ~/.config/nvim/lua/custom/ -> Linux Paste the files of this repository in ~\AppData\Local\nvim\lua\custom -> Windows

 Deal with copy and past problems
     Run command :checkhealth provider